StartupCorporation/coordinator/README.md

 The `infrastructure` repository contains the necessary parts to set up the application locally, deploy it to production, configure application for development, etc.

-## Makefile
+## .env.local

-The `Makefile` file defines scripts that can be used for local development.
+The `.env.local` file defines scripts that can be used for local development.
 For example:
 * Initialize the project
-* Start the application locally
-* Stops the application
 * etc.

 ## Setup